A woman who sends prospecting emails

 The prospect and their problems should be at the center of your message.
 So don’t talk about yourself all the time (with “I”), or about what you would like to achieve.
 Instead, focus on the person behind their screen and the different issues that might make them interested in your offerings.

-The goal of your message is for your prospect to say, “This person understands me perfectly.
+The objective of your message is for your prospect to say: “This person understands me perfectly.
 She knows how to put my problem into words and has a solution to solve it.”

 Are you the decision maker?
 Tell me if you're not the right person.